robrohan/rizhi/readme.md

 How about if you're really lazy, and just want a mildly dynamic [project page on Github](https://pages.github.com)?
 Or what if [Creed asks you to setup a blog for him](https://www.youtube.com/watch?v=E9VA8ph5f8o).

-The only thing you need to use 日志 is a place put HTML files, and a way to upload markdown files.
+The only thing you need to use 日志 is a place put HTML files, and a way to upload your markdown files.

 ## Installation

-Upload all the files to a hosting location - Dropbox, S3, an traditional hosting provider, etc.
+Upload all the files to a hosting location - Dropbox, S3, a traditional hosting provider, etc.

 Once uploaded browse to the _index.html_ file.
 For example: `http://example.com/herp/index.html`.